TechExplorerAnish/oops-assignment/README.md

    g++ -o program main.cpp

-### After compilation in respective directory program.exe file is created simply run that file by entering './program' on terminalgi.
+### After compilation in respective directory program.exe file is created simply run that file by entering './program' on terminal.